WhiskersReneeWe/keras_image_classifer/README.md

 0. In Anaconda Prompt, do the following to create a virtual envrironment.
 (For example, I name this project as dog_project) `conda create -n dog_project --file env.txt`
-1. Make sure all .files in this repository is in the same directory on your local computer.
+1. Make sure all files in this repository is in the same directory on your local computer.
 2. In your command prompt, do these three commands as follows,
    * `set FLASK_APP=run_app.py` (windows)
    * `set FLASK_ENV=development`